litchipi/blog/posts/rust/containers_in_rust/part2.md

 ## The logging crates
 Now that we got from the user its input, let's set up a way to give him outputs.
-Simple text is enough, but we want to separate debug informations from basic informations and errors.
+Simple text is enough, but we want to separate debug information from basic information and errors.
 For this, there's a lot of tools, but I chose the crates `log` and `env_logger` to perform this task.